lightdock/lightdock.github.io/tutorials/server/index.md

 </center>

-Here, you are able to inspect your molecules and you are required to select the molecule type of your receptor.
+Here, you are able to inspect your molecules and you are required to select the molecule type of your molecules.
 In this case, we select *Protein* for both the receptor and ligand.
-Next, if wanted, you can fine residue restraints for either the receptor or both the receptor and ligand.
+Next, if wanted, you can define residue restraints for either the receptor or both the receptor and ligand.
 Retraints are defined in the form of *E.24,E.25*, where E stands for the chain ID and the number for the residue number.
 Please note that defining restraints only on the ligand is not allowed to avoid wasting precious computational resources.
 If this is the case, simply swap both inputs on *Step 1* by clicking on *Start over*.
 After clicking on *Next Step* and if there are no inconsistencies on the data, you will be directed the next step.

 ## Step 3